 Standard on Personal Alert Safety Systems (PASS).
 Effective date November 30, 2017.
 See 435.9

 Purchase only NFPA compliant PASS devices.
 The applicable edition is the one in effect at the time you contract for or purchase the PASS device.
 Develop an SOP that includes the proper use, selection, care and maintenance of PASS devices.

 Standard on Breathing Air Quality for Emergency Services Respiratory Protection.
 Effective date May 24, 2018.
 See 435.3.

 Develop an air quality program that complies with the most recent edition of the NFPA 1989 Standard.

 The SOP should contain, as a minimum, the following:

 1. Procedures for conducting quarterly air testing of all cascade systems, breathing air compressors and other applicable sources of breathing air.

 2. Procedures for maintaining records and reports that document compliance with commission and NFPA 1989 requirements concerning SCBA and breathing air.
-Departments must maintain records of all tests for a period on no less than three years.
+Departments must maintain records of all tests for a period on no less than five years.

 The 2008 edition also contains new requirements for breathing air compressor installation.

 Standard on Emergency Services Incident Management System.
 Effective date Dec.
 2, 2013.
 See 435.11, 435.13, 435.15, 435.17.